udellgroup/orie7391/README.md

 # **ORIE 7391: Faster: Algorithmic Ideas for Speeding Up Optimization**

-This Phd level course will explore foundational and modern ideas for speeding up optimization, with a particular focus on machine learning applications.
+This PhD level course will explore foundational and modern ideas for speeding up optimization, with a particular focus on machine learning applications.
 We will survey ideas from (and for)